 - In the bowl of a stand mixer or with a hand mixer, cream together the butter and cream cheese on medium speed until well combined, about 30-60 seconds.
 Add the sugars and beat on high speed until lightened and fluffy, about 2 minutes.
 Add the eggs and vanilla and mix on high speed another minute.

-- Mix the dry ingredients together in a separate bowl then add to the wet ingredients and mix just until combined.
+- Mix the dry ingredients together in a separate bowl then add to the wet ingredients and mix until 90% combined.
 Add the white chocolate chips and mix until just combined, then fold in the freeze dried raspberries.
 See photos above for a visual and to check consistency.

 - Place cookies on a parchment lined baking sheet.
 Bake for 10-12 minutes until the tops turn matte and the edges have just set.
 Allow to cool on the baking sheet and finish setting up for a few minutes.